Small Love Potion Price Reaches $0.27 on Exchanges (SLP)

-Small Love Potion (CURRENCY:SLP) traded flat against the U.S. dollar during the twenty-four hour period ending at 20:00 PM E.T. on March 12th.
-One Small Love Potion coin can currently be purchased for about $0.27 or 0.00000718 BTC on popular cryptocurrency exchanges.
-During the last seven days, Small Love Potion has traded flat against the U.S. dollar.
-Small Love Potion has a total market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last 24 hours.
+Small Love Potion (SLP) traded flat against the dollar during the 1-day period ending at 13:00 PM ET on March 16th.
+Small Love Potion has a market capitalization of $147.59 million and $169.87 million worth of Small Love Potion was traded on exchanges in the last day.
+One Small Love Potion coin can now be bought for approximately $0.27 or 0.00000718 BTC on popular exchanges.
+During the last week, Small Love Potion has traded flat against the dollar.

 - Polygon (MATIC) traded up 1% against the dollar and now trades at $1.65 or 0.00004286 BTC.